zeyadelhalawany9th/BookWebAPI/README.md

 # BookWebAPI
-A simple, CRUD ASP.NET Core Web API that handles HTTP requests for books which are stored in a SQLite database.
+A simple, CRUD ASP.NET Core Web API that handles different incoming HTTP requests for books which are stored in a SQLite database.
+Entity Framework Core is used for Database Migration.